-- Availability of forages –an apiary should be established within a range of 2-3 kilometers of abundant pollen and nectar producing plants.
+- Availability of forages within a range of 2-3 kilometers with abundant pollen and nectar producing plants.
 A beekeeper should have good knowledge of bee plants near his apiary.

-- Source of clean and fresh water – there should be a clean source of water near the apiary.
-Provide clean fresh water in suitable containers if there is no permanent source.
-Water is an essential part of the bee diet and lack of it adversely affects their nutrition, physiology, brood rearing and their normal behavior.
+- Nearby source of clean and fresh water – provide clean fresh water in suitable containers if there is no permanent source.
+Water is an essential part of the bee diet.
+Lack of it adversely affects their nutrition, physiology, brood rearing and their normal behavior.
 Contaminated water will interfere with honey quality at the end.

-- Shelters –bee colonies should be sheltered from high temperatures and strong winds by use of artificial or natural shelters.
+- Shelter bee colonies from high temperatures and strong winds by use of artificial or natural shelters.

-- Drainage – a well drained location should be chosen to avoid absconding by the honey bees due to high humidity.
-This will cause fungal growth and prevent honey from maturing hence interfering with quality.
+- Choose a well drained location to avoid absconding by the honey bees due to high humidity.
+This will cause fungal growth, prevent honey from maturing, and interfere with quality.

-- Accessibility – it should be easily accessible for colony management and transportation of equipment.
+- Easily accessible for colony management and transportation of equipment.

-- Proximity – site it away from cultivated fields, schools, highways, hospitals, and industries and residential Estates.
-The recommended distance from these utilities is more than 300 meters.
+- Proximity – site it at least 300 meters away from cultivated fields, schools, highways, hospitals, industries and residential estates.

-- Pests – avoid areas that are heavily infested with pests that attack and destroy bee colonies.
+- Avoid areas with pests that attack and destroy bee colonies.

-- Fire Hazards – areas with frequent bush fires are not suitable for beekeeping as the smoke will interfere with bee activities and colony.
+- Fire Hazards – areas with frequent bush fires are not suitable for beekeeping.
+The smoke will interfere with bee activities and colony.

 - Distance between Apiaries – this depends on the acreage of floral sources and the number of colonies within the area.
 Ideally, apiaries should be at least 2-3 km apart.
-It is recommended that each apiary should hold not more than 50 colonies.
+Each apiary should hold not more than 50 colonies.